Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 where the PCA modes are columns of $\boldsymbol{\phi}$, the singular values, which quantify the contribution of each mode, are diagonals of $\boldsymbol{\sigma}$, and the phase evolution of the modes make up the rows of $\boldsymbol{a}^*$.
 Here $*$ denotes the matrix transpose and $\#$ specifies a specific data matrix.
 The percentage of the flow-field variance described by a specific mode, $\phi_j$, is quantified using the corresponding singular value $\sigma_j$, as $\Psi_j\:=\:\frac{\sigma_i}{\sum_{j = 1}^{J}{\sigma_j}}$ where $J$ is the total number of modes (smallest dimension of $\boldsymbol{A}_\#$).

 Here, each $\boldsymbol{A}_\#$ is made up of reshaped $\vec{\boldsymbol{\Phi}}$ column vectors, $u_{rel}$ stacked on $v_{rel}$.
 Any missing values (from the removal of spurious PIV vectors during processing) are linearly interpolated.
+A common mask is defined for each $\boldsymbol{A_\#}$ as the union of the segment-specific masks.
+Any data in the common mask region is completely removed ahead of the PCA processing.
+The presence of the shadowed regions meant a common mask across all $\theta$ (sum of all the segment-specific masks) would occlude the majority of the FoV from analysis, so different segments, $S_k$, at each $\lambda$ were strategically grouped to maximize data yield.
+This results in five distinct PCA computations of $\boldsymbol{A_\#}$ (Figure \ref{segsbreakdown}).
 The columns of each $\boldsymbol{A_\#}$ were sorted chronologically [$(n=1,\theta_1),(n=1,\theta_2)...(n=N,\theta_{end})$] with the row-wise mean subtracted prior to SVD decomposition.
-The presence of the shadowed regions meant a common mask across all $\theta$ would occlude the majority of the FoV from analysis, so different segments, $S_k$, at each $\lambda$ were strategically grouped to maximize data yield.
-This results in five distinct PCA computations of $\boldsymbol{A_\#}$ (Figure \ref{segsbreakdown}).
-While a few of the $\boldsymbol{A_\#}$ contained multiple $S_k$, each $S_k$ was clustered separately after PCA pre-processing.
-This is because each $S_k$ is an independent data set (e.g., $n=1$ in $S_a$ is unrelated to $n=1$ in $S_b$).

 \textit{\textbf{Computing Weighted Activation Pictures:}} To compactly describe how the dynamics evolve within a rotation, ``weighted activation pictures'' in the PCA subspace are constructed as $\boldsymbol{\sigma}$$\boldsymbol{a}^*$.
 This multiplication may also be interpreted as the projection of each $\vec{\boldsymbol{\Phi}}$ onto the PCA basis, and encodes both the dominance and phase evolution of all the dynamics (PCA modes) of the system into lower-dimension representations for the hierarchical clustering algorithm.
 The result of this multiplication is 139 weighted activation pictures (one for each $n$) in each $S_k$.
 Each ``picture'' is composed of column vectors of the individual weighted activation profiles across all of the computed PCA modes.
 The individual weighted activation profiles are functions of $\theta$, and describe the dominance of each mode across the range of $\theta$ included in each $S_k$.
 The weighted activation profiles associated with a mode, $\phi_j$, are denoted as $a_j$.